jrjohnson1231/SpaceTeam/README.md

 CHANGELOG
 ---------
--**2/16/16** start and stop.
+-**2/16/16 Scary :** start and stop.
 Hey guys!
 I'm done with the start and stop commands!
 	I commented them up for you.
 Let me know what you think!